ligato/docs/docs/plugins/vpp-plugins.md

 - Configuration cannot be shown (or even configured) in the VPP CLI.
 - VPP agent cannot read registered entries since the VPP does not provide an API to do so.
-- The VPP startup config punt section requires a defined unix domain socket path.
+- The VPP startup configurationpunt section requires a defined unix domain socket path.
 The VPP limitation is that only one path can be defined at any one time.

 Current limitations for IP redirect: